abdukeramabliz/UHW-DB/README.md

 UHW-DB: Uyghur Offline Handwriting Benchmark

-The benchmark will be open-source after the paper is accepted
+The benchmark will be open-source after the paper is accepted.